 In the months of July and August you typically encounter posh-looking people in sophisticated evening attire on the streets of Salzburg’s old town.
-They have come to see some of the world’s greatest classical musicians and singers at the world-renowned Summer Festival for music and drama which usually attracts a lot of prominence.
-People in expensive gowns, polished high heels and dapper suits with black ties make their way to the Great Festival Hall for classical concerts and operas, or to watch the highlight of the festival, Hugo von Hofmannsthal’s famous “play of the death of a rich man”, Jedermann, with the mignificent baroque facade of the dome as a backdrop.
+They have come to see some of the world’s greatest classical musicians and singers at the world-renowned Summer Festival for music and drama which usually attracts a lot of celebrities.
+People in expensive gowns, polished high heels and dapper suits with black ties make their way to the Great Festival Hall for classical concerts and operas, or to watch the highlight of the festival, Hugo von Hofmannsthal’s famous “play of the death of a rich man”, Jedermann, with the magnificent baroque facade of the dome as a backdrop.

 But others head in the opposite direction: down to the river Salzach where a different kind of spectacle captivates the senses.
-For more than 15 years and running, the river walk between Muellnersteg and Makartsteg turns into a bustling art and crafts market every weekend from late May to September.
+For more than 15 years and running, the river walk between Muellnersteg and Makartsteg turns into a bustling arts and crafts market every weekend from late May to September.
 Inspired by the Parisian outdoor art bazar along the river Seine, the Salzachgalerien (“Salzach galleries”) have become a well-known and popular tradition among locals and tourists who love strolling through the countless little market stalls, browsing for hand-made craftswork, colorful clothes, ethno jewelry and curated artisan products from all around the world.

 Settled along the chestnut tree-lined riverfront of Franz-Josef-Kai, the Salzachgalerien are a vivid contrast to the historic and classical side of Salzburg.
 While most traditional markets in Salzburg have vegetables, fruits and local produce to offer, Salzachgalerien unite local and international artwork, craftsmanship and cultural diversity right in the heart of Mozart’s own city.

 You can find all sorts of bohemian lifestyle accessories, antique silver jewelry, Indian harem pants, silk scarves, home-made beewax candles, elaborately carved woodwork, aromatic incense, colorful dreamcatchers, music instruments or hand-knitted baby clothes.
-Among the market booths are also some food stalls offering freshly made specialties from different countries where visitors can taste the local scents and flavours, like original Thai curries, Berber wraps, Italian cheeses and sausages, or sweet crepes dripping in syrup which even Mozart would have loved.
+Among the market booths are also some food stalls offering freshly made specialties from different countries where visitors can taste the local scents and flavours, like original Thai curries, Moroccan Berber wraps, Italian cheeses and sausages, or sweet crepes dripping in syrup which even Mozart would have loved.

 For the second year in a row, one little market stall among all the others was my Coco & Lime mala shop.
 It was such a pleasure to show and sell my creative work in line with so many superb jewelers and craftsmen and -women and connect with visitors from all around the world.